 Founded 1891 in Philadelphia, Drexel is a comprehensive urban university of more than 24,000 students, consistently ranked in America’s Top 100 by U.S. News & World Report.

 Drexel is a leader in experiential, technology-infused education, enriched by the nation’s premier cooperative-education program.
-The University’s recognized excellence in translational research is supported by the Coulter Foundation through the Coulter-Drexel Translational Research Partnership and by $101 million in sponsored research awards.
+The University’s recognized excellence in translational research is supported by the Coulter Foundation through the Coulter-Drexel Translational Research Partnership Program and by $108 million in sponsored research awards last year.